 Stu Bailey and Jeff Spencer were the wisecracking, womanizing private detective heroes of this Warner Brothers drama.
 Stu and Jeff worked out of an office located at 77 Sunset Strip in Los ...

 Bret and Bart Maverick (and in later seasons, their English cousin, Beau) are well dressed gamblers who migrate from town to town always looking for a good game.
-Poker (5 card draw) is ...
+Poker (five-card draw) is ...
 See full summary »

 Stu Bailey and Jeff Spencer were the wisecracking, womanizing private detective heroes of this Warner Brothers drama.
-Stu and Jeff worked out of an office located at 77 Sunset Strip in Los Angeles, right next door to a snazzy restaurant where Kookie worked as a valet.
+Stu and Jeff worked out of an office located at 77 Sunset Strip in Los Angeles, California, right next door to a snazzy restaurant where Kookie worked as a valet.
 The finger-snapping, slang-talking Kookie occasionally helped Stu and Jeff with their cases, and eventually became a full-fledged member of the detective agency.
 Rex Randolph and J.R.
 Hale also joined the firm, and Suzanne was their leggy secretary.Written by

 Marty McKee <firstname.lastname@example.org>

 12 of 12 people found this review helpful.